-1 Requires Hardware Version 2 or higher.
+&lt;sup>1 Requires Hardware Version 2 or higher.
 However, the vertical bearing on the serial data output is also available to third-party equipment on Hardware Version 1.

 The operating range is very dependent upon the antenna installation in the aircraft.
 The normal range is about 2 km.
 In individual cases the range may be up to 5 km, which can be valuable for fast sailplanes with a speed of up to 250 kt, providing the pilots in both aircraft with a warning enabling visual identification and reaction to the potential hazard.
-The effective range can easily be verified with an online tool2.
+The effective range can easily be verified with an online tool.
 Warnings are given in order of the time remaining before a potential collision, not the geometrical distance.
-The first warning level for another aircraft or an obstacle is delivered when less than 18 seconds remain to the possible collision; the second warning level is delivered when less than 13 seconds remains; the third level when less than 8 seconds remains.
+The first warning level for another aircraft or an obstacle is delivered when less than 18 seconds remains; the third level when less than 8 seconds remains.